Chalazion Removal in Miranda

 Incision and Curettage

-For chalazia that are still mostly a collection of trapped oily secretions, for lumps that are large, or for ones that have not responded to a previous injection, incision and curettage is the more reliable approach.
-The steps are:
+For lumps that are still mostly trapped oily secretions, that are large, or that have not responded to an injection, incision and curettage is more reliable:

-1. A small injection of local anaesthetic is given into the eyelid — this is the most uncomfortable part of the procedure, similar to a dental injection
+1. A small injection of local anaesthetic numbs the eyelid — the most uncomfortable part, similar to a dental injection

-2. The eyelid is gently turned outward to expose the inner surface
+2. The lid is gently turned outward to expose the inner surface

-3. A small incision is made on the inner surface of the lid — no incision is made on the outside, so there is no visible external scar
+3. A small incision is made on the inner surface — never on the outside, so there is no visible scar

-Most patients are comfortable throughout once the local anaesthetic has taken effect.
-The procedure is short enough that it can usually be performed at a consultation appointment without a separate booking.
+Once the anaesthetic has taken effect, most patients are comfortable throughout, and the procedure can usually be done at the consultation without a separate booking.

-Recurrence.
-Chalazia can recur, particularly in patients with underlying blepharitis or meibomian gland dysfunction.
-Treating the underlying lid inflammation — with consistent warm compresses, lid hygiene, and in some cases IPL — helps reduce the likelihood of new chalazia forming.
-Patients with recurrent chalazia benefit more from a longer-term lid health approach than from repeated procedures alone.
+Chalazia can recur, particularly with underlying blepharitis or MGD.
+The most effective prevention is treating that underlying lid inflammation — consistent warm compresses, lid hygiene, and in some cases IPL treatment — rather than repeatedly removing individual lumps.

 IPL treatment for meibomian gland dysfunction